oesteban/hcph-sops/docs/processing/qaqc-criteria-preprocessed.md

 - [ ] Check that the WM-GM boundary outlines (blue line) matches the boundary observed in the underlying image.
 - [ ] Verify that the WM and pial surface do not cross or overlap each other.
 - [ ] Verify that the pial surface (red line) does not extend past the actual pial boundary.

-!!! tip "Evaluating the quality of brain surfaces"

-    As we will proceed with voxel-wise analysis, re-running *fMRIPrep* is necessary only when the reconstructed surfaces are extremely inaccurate.
-    That typically only happens in the presence of extreme artifacts that we should have captured previously in the step of [QA/QC for unprocessed data using *MRIQC*](../data-management/qaqc-criteria.md).

 ## Exclusion criteria for preprocessed fMRI